GE Course Development

 Please use these self-review forms to evaluate whether your course follows GE course requirements, and modify your course to incorporate missing elements.

-Social Sciences include Introduction to the Social Sciences, American History, Institutions, and Values, and Explorations in Social Sciences.
+Social and Behavioral Sciences include Introduction to the Social and Behavioral Sciences, American History, Institutions, and Values, and Explorations in Social and Behavioral Sciences.

-Courses in D.1 and D.2 shall be lower-division courses.
-Courses in D.3 shall be upper-division courses.
+Courses in 4A and 4B shall be lower-division courses.
+Courses in 4U shall be upper-division courses.

 Overall Learning Objectives

-After completing courses from different disciplinary perspectives in Area D, students shall:
+After completing courses from different disciplinary perspectives in Area 4, students shall:

 Self-Review Forms